rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

    :ref:`rsmpsxl-version`).

 4. The follower site verifies the RSMP version, SXL version and site id.
-   If there is a mismatch the sequence does not proceed.
-   (see section :ref:`communication-rejection`)

-5. The latest version of RSMP that both communicating parties exchange in the RSMP/SXL Version is implicitly selected and used in any further RSMP communication.
+   If there is a mismatch the sequence does not proceed. (see section :ref:`communication-rejection`).
+The latest version of RSMP that both communicating parties exchange in the RSMP/SXL Version is implicitly selected and used in any further RSMP communication.

-6. The follower site sends Watchdog (according to section :ref:`watchdog`)
+5. The follower site sends Watchdog (according to section :ref:`watchdog`)

-7. The leader site sends Watchdog (according to section :ref:`watchdog`)
+6. The leader site sends Watchdog (according to section :ref:`watchdog`).

-8. Asynchronous message exchange can begin.
-This means that commands and statuses are allowed to be sent
+   Asynchronous message exchange can begin.
+This means that commands and statuses are allowed to be sent.

-9. Aggregated status (according to section :ref:`aggregated-status-message`) If no object for aggregated status is defined in the signal exchange list then no aggregated status message is sent.
+7. Aggregated status (according to section :ref:`aggregated-status-message`) If no object for aggregated status is defined in the signal exchange list then no aggregated status message is sent.